Skip to contents

 where 𝐁[t,]\boldsymbol{B}_{[t,\,]} is a (by default cubic) B-spline basis evaluated at date index tt, and a=(a1,a2,,adf)a = (a_1, a_2, \dots, a_\text{df}) is a vector of spline coefficients, with df=number of knots+spline degree\text{df} = \text{number of knots} + \text{spline degree} being the degrees of freedom.

-We here use penalized B-splines, which we implemented by regularizing the spline coefficients via a random walk3, i.e.
+We here use penalized B-splines, implemented by regularizing the spline coefficients via a random walk3, i.e.

 ai|ai1N(ai1,σa2δi)\begin{equation} a_{i}\,|\,a_{i-1} \sim N(a_{i-1}, \sigma_{a}^2 \, \delta_i) \end{equation}